 Surviving The Sting

-So how does one defend themselves in the face of an Asian giant hornet attack?
+So, is there no way to defend one’s self in the face of an Asian giant hornet attack?
 In general, experts suggest remaining as calm and still as possible.

 “You close your eyes, you close your mouth, you grit your teeth because it’s quite frightening.
 The other guy just couldn’t cope and he ran away, and he got stung several times.
 I was fine.”

-Running would be futile anyhow, as the Asian giant hornets have been known to fly up to 15 miles per hour.
+Running would be futile anyway, as the Asian giant hornets have been known to fly up to 15 miles per hour.

-And unlike smaller varieties of bees and wasps, the size of the Asian giant hornet requires much more space to nest.
-They usually find these spaces in low-lying holes and tree stumps on the ground, making it especially easy for a person to literally walk upon a hive.
+Unlike smaller varieties of bees and wasps, the size of the Asian giant hornet — which can grow up to two inches — requires much more space to nest.
+They usually find spaces in low-lying holes and tree stumps on the ground, making it especially easy for a person to literally walk upon a hive.

-As for bees, while they do fight an uphill battle whenever they encounter one of these hornets, they do have a plan of attack.
-Upon noticing the scout inside their colony, worker bees band together to form a ball around the intruder, cooking it to death with the vibrations of their own bodies.
+As for bees, while they do fight an uphill battle whenever they encounter one of these hornets, they can still deploy a unique defense.
+Upon noticing the scout inside their colony, worker bees sometimes band together to form a ball around the intruder, cooking it to death with the vibrations of their own bodies.